dominicstop/react-native-ios-context-menu/README.md

 #### `ActionSheetFallback` Module

 A module to show a `ActionSheetIOS` menu based on a `MenuConfig` object.

 This module attempts to approximate `UIMenu` behavior using `ActionSheetIOS`, so it's very limited (i.e. it does not support menu/action icons, etc.), but it does support things like submenu's, destructive actions/menu's, inline submenu's, and hidden actions.

-* Import the module like this: `import { ActionSheetFallback } from "react-native-ios-context-menu";`

 <br>

+* Import the module like this: `import { ActionSheetFallback } from "react-native-ios-context-menu";`<br><br>

 * To present a ￼￼`ActionSheetIOS` menu, call `const selectedAction = await ActionSheetFallback.show(menuConfig)`